Obscured 22

 Mushroom L 36570 1978

-The re-recorded album version of the Adelaide band’s debut single, which was released the previous year and made #7 locally.
+The re-recorded album version of the Adelaide band’s debut single, which was released the previous year and made #7 locally. - The Dots

 Recognition (Kelly) 3:01